devnoname120/google-play-book-downloader/README.md

   and [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).
 - Download and extract
   the [project repository](https://github.com/devnoname120/google-play-book-downloader/archive/refs/heads/main.zip).

-# Usage
+- Run `poetry install` inside the extracted project repository folder in order to download the dependencies.

-- Run `poetry install` inside the extracted project repository folder to download the dependencies.
+# Usage (PDF download)

 - Open `google-play-book-downloader-pdf.py` and edit the following constants:
     - `BOOK_ID`: the ID of the book.
 You can find it in the URL to the book page.
 Example: `BwCMEAAAQBAJ`